How Copper Develops Patina

 – Copper Range Hoods: Range hoods above the stove can easily become the centerpiece of the kitchen.
 Copper patina has a presence that will inevitably draw attention from all corners of the room.
 Decorate your range hood with straps and rivets that themselves can have textured patterns.
 Not only do range hoods serve the important safety function of removing fumes and particulate matter from the air, but they can also be a pleasure to the eyes.

 – Sinks: Aside from the stove, the kitchen sink is a quintessential piece of furnishing in the kitchen.
 CopperSmith has apron sinks and barn sinks that display a face towards the kitchen that draws attention from across the room.
 Sinks are not just found in the kitchen but are also in the bathroom.
 Garages can have sinks next to the washer or for everyday use, so even that room can be enhanced by copper.
 Some people prefer to have copper sinks next to their outdoor grill or in their patio, making food preparation and clean up easier.
+Check this out if you’re interested in learning about the different styles of kitchen sinks.

 –Tubs: Copper bathtubs have a unique feel of luxury and character.
 Not only do they have elegant designs, but they are easy to clean, as well.